-The Indonesian passport currently ranks on the 71st place according to the Guide Passport Ranking Index.
-It provides visa-free access to 71 countries.
+The Indonesian passport is currently ranked 67th place on the Guide Passport Index.
+It provides visa-free access to 76 destinations.
 This gives it an overall medium-low mobility score.
 Indonesian passport holders have visa-free access and visas on arrival to countries such as Serbia, Brazil, Sri Lanka and Malaysia.
-Indonesian passport holders do however require a visa to enter about 155 destinations in the world.
+Indonesian passport holders do however require a visa to enter about 153 destinations in the world.
 Some of the destinations where a prior visa is required are the United States, the European Union and China.

 Indonesia is filled with a variety of urban and natural tourism destinations and attractions.
 It is known for its picturesque landscapes and different cultural facets.
 The country boasts with 9 UNESCO world heritage sites.
 Some of the major destinations include Bali, Borneo, the Komodo National Park, Mount Bromo, lake Toba and the capital Jakarta.
 The nation has a total of approximately 16 million tourists visiting every year.
 The majority of the tourists originate from its surrounding countries, China and Japan.